hannesgnann-hub/easyalias/mac_src/docs/ARCHITECTURE.md

 - validate alias names
 - update the command preview live
 - persist safe macOS suggestions directly with one click
+- paginate the 31 built-in Git, Docker, build, and utility suggestions
 - open the import scanner from the header and review `.zshrc` candidates
+- sort favorites before regular aliases
+- selectively export and restore portable JSON backups
+- restore or permanently remove aliases from the 30-day Trash
-- display, edit, and delete aliases
+- display, edit, and move aliases to Trash
 - call Tauri commands when the app runs natively

 The most important types: